microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/fido2keyrestrictions.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A representation of key restrictions that are enforced as part of [FIDO2 security keys authentication methods policy](../resources/fido2authenticationmethodconfiguration.md).
+Represents the key restrictions that are enforced as part of the [FIDO2 security keys authentication methods policy](../resources/fido2authenticationmethodconfiguration.md).

 ## Properties
 |Property|Type|Description|